corndel-swe/js-supportbank-woodde-ubs/day-3-workshop.md

 Make a request to their `latest.json` endpoint to get the latest exchange rates.
 Don't forget to add your `app_id` to the request as a query parameter!

+You can add a command to your CLI to list the latest exchange rates.

 ### Part 3: Using the exchange rates

+During workshop 1, we wrote a currency converter.
+We hard-coded the exchange rates.

+Modify the currency converter to use the exchange rates you fetched from the API.